huggingface/transformers/docs/source/add_new_model.md

-# How to add a model to 🤗Transformers
+# How to add a model to 🤗 Transformers

-Adding a new model is often difficult and requires an in-depth knowledge of the 🤗Transformers repository and ideally also of the model's original repository.
+Adding a new model is often difficult and requires an in-depth knowledge of the 🤗 Transformers library and ideally also of the model's original repository.
 At Hugging Face, we are trying to empower the community more and more to add models independently.
-Thus, for some new models that the community wants to be added to 🤗Transformers, we create a customized *call-for-model-addition* that explains step-by-step how to add the requested model.
+Thus, for some new models that the community wants to be added to 🤗 Transformers, we create a customized *call-for-model-addition* that explains step-by-step how to add the requested model.
-With this *call-for-model-addition*, we want to teach a motivated and experienced contributor of the community how to port a model to Transformers.
+With this *call-for-model-addition*, we want to teach a motivated and experienced contributor of the community how to port a model to 🤗 Transformers.

 If this sounds like something you would be interested in, feel free to check out the currently open "calls-for-model-addition" [here](https://github.com/huggingface/transformers/tree/master/templates/adding_a_new_model/open_model_proposals/README.md) and to contact us.

-If selected, you will then work closely with one member of the Hugging Face team to integrate the model into 🤗Transformers.
+If selected, you will then work closely with one member of the Hugging Face team to integrate the model into 🤗 Transformers.
 By doing so, you will both gain a theoretical and deep practical understanding of the proposed model.
-But more importantly, you will have made a major open-source contribution to 🤗Transformers.
+But more importantly, you will have made a major open-source contribution to 🤗 Transformers.
 Along the way, you will:

 - get insights into open-source best practices,